 The Foundation charges administrative fees to the various funds.
 Gross revenues are reported net of related expenses to the various funds.
-Net revenues from such assessments totaled \$164,291 and \$165,377 in 2019 and 2018, respectively.
+Net revenues from such assessments totaled \$223,278 and \$164,291 for the years ended December 31, 2020 and 2019, respectively.